ahmed-lotfi/alx-system-engineering-devops/0x03-shell_variables_expansions/README.md

 Create a script that counts the number of directories in the PATH Task 4.
 Global variables
 Create a script that lists environment variables.
+Task 5.
+Local variables
+Create a script that lists all local variables and environment variables, and functions.